lluisd/pumptrack-map/README.md

 ```

 ## Assets
-Assets used for data, images, 360images (VR images) and 360videos (VR videos) can be found here:
+Assets used for data, images and 360videos (VR videos) can be found here:
 https://github.com/lluisd/pumptrack-map-assets

 ## Demo